Nwarache/CALL-CENTER-ANALYSIS-AND-DASHBOARD-USING-EXCEL/README.md

 Baltimore ranked second as observed after the analysis with a total of 11,021 for chatbot, emails, web and call centers.
 Los Angeles and Baltimore should be states for concentration by the call center as they receive more calls based on billing issues and sentiments involving turnaround time.

+It was observed generally across call centers in these states, that billing issues is a concern and it was the highest reason for calls across all regions and call centers closely followed by issues on payments.